tlsnotary/docs-mdbook/src/motivation.md

 The decentralized internet demands privacy-respecting data provenance!

 Data provenance ensures internet data is authentic.
-It allows verification of the data's origin, ensuring it hasn't been fabricated or tampered with.
+It allows verification of the data's origin and ensures the data hasn't been fabricated or tampered with.

 Data provenance will make data truly portable, empowering users to share it with others as they see fit.